HD 206893: Planetary system

 In 2015, direct imaging of the debris disk with the VLT-SPHERE revealed a substellar companion at a physical separation of 10.4 au from the host star.
 The detection was confirmed ten months later, ruling out a background object.
 Designated HD 206893 B, the body appears very red in hue, most likely due to nearby dust.
 It is orbiting inside the inner edge of the debris disk, at an angle of 20.8±13.6 ° to the plane of the disk.
 The estimated mass of this companion is in the range of 12±– Jupiter mass, and it is most likely an L-type brown dwarf.
 Perturbation by this object may be causing collisions within the debris disk.
+The system was observed with VLT/GRAVITY.
+The orbit was found to be wider and the mass lower.
+The researchers find tentative astrometric residuals, which are either systematics or could be caused by an exomoon (HD 206893 B I) with a mass of around 0.4 and an orbital period of 0.76 years.
+Spectroscopy from GRAVITY shows water, but no carbon monoxide for companion B.

 In 2023, long-term monitoring of radial velocity variations by the star indicated the presence of an additional inner companion.
 Designated HD 206893 c, this exoplanet has a mass of 12.7±1.2 Jupiter mass and an orbital separation of 3.53±0.08 au, which gives an orbital period of approximately 5.7 years.
 The mass of HD 206893 c is located near the deuterium–burning limit, which may be impacting the evolution of the object.
 The precise astrometry of this system provides a more robust age estimate of 155±15 million years.